slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 .. note ::

-    If not already there, you need to add scripts to automatically start detector server upon power on.
+    If the detector servers did not start up automatically after reboot, you need to add scripts to do that.
 See :ref:`Automatic start<Automatic start servers>` for more details.

 Jungfrau
 -------------